sclaggett/Literate/literate/Main.md

 ```

 Iterate over each command line argument and process it.
 Experimentation has shown that errors such as missing a required parameter will manifest as the `?` character.

-Note that what might be a function named *printHelp()* under a different paradigm can be written a code block that is used several times.
-Make sure you understand that this approach will result in code duplication in the tangled output.
-This is similar to an inline function in C++ and a similar thought process should be used to decide if a chunk of logic should be a code block or a separate function.

 @code [main] Process arguments
 ```cpp